 Aroy’s documentary (which will be making the festival circuit and shown on PBS station KVIE-Sacramento) is in stark contrast to the new narrative feature film on Cesar Chavez opening up in your nearest 12-plex.
 But the multi-million dollar feature film very conveniently streamlines the UFW saga to make it seem like Chavez did it all.

 Oh, a Filipino actor is seen, but it’s almost like an extra.

 Accuracy is not a strong point.

 In one historical scene, the feature film leaves out Filipino labor leader Larry Itliong entirely.

 I asked Arroy if the filmmakers should have made Larry a more prominent part in the new commercial picture opening next week.

 “It was a conscious omission,” said Arroy in a phone interview just.
 “And I……(long pause) ….I think it’s unfortunate not to have Larry there at the table.”

-CHECK OUT THE REST OF THE COLUMN ON NEW HOME FOR THE AMOK COLUMN: www.aaldef.org/blog
+CHECK OUT THE NEW HOME FOR THE AMOK COLUMN: www.aaldef.org/blog

 LIKE and FOLLOW us on Facebook: http://www.facebook.com/emilguillermo.media